-- Clear area of personnel and move upwind. - ▶ Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course. - Consider evacuation (or protect in place). - Stop leak if safe to do so
+- Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course - No smoking, naked lights or ignition sources. - Increase ventilation.